rohityadavcloud/rohityadavcloud.github.io/_posts/2018-04-21-cloudstack-kvm.markdown

 # Initial Setup

 First install Ubuntu 16.04/18.04 LTS on your x86_64 system that has at least 4GB RAM (prerably more) with Intel VT-X or AMD-V enabled.
+Ensure that the `universe` repository is enabled in `/etc/apt/sources.list`.

 Install basic packages: